SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 Before we start, let's check our prerequisites, because there's gonna be some.

-* Meson - on Linux, should be in your package manager, it's fairly popular piece of software.
+* Meson - on Linux, should be in your package manager.
+If it's not, i assume you know what to do.
 On Windows, i recommend grabbing an installer from [Github](https://github.com/mesonbuild/meson/releases).
 Just make sure it's in your `PATH` variable - check if opening a terminal and running `meson --version` returns expected version string.
 I'm currently running 1.3.1. *Technically Meson is available via `winget`, but their repo currently provides outdated version, so i recommend installing it manually on Windows.*
 * Ninja - I'll describe it's purpose in a bit.
 It should be bundled with Meson on Windows, and should be installed automatically on Linux when installing Meson via package manager.
 Should be in your `PATH` too.
 In any case, verify if it's installed correctly by running `ninja --version`.
 I'm currently running 1.11.1.
-If you're missing it, you can install it manually [by downloading a zip from Github](https://github.com/ninja-build/ninja/releases) and extracting it into a directory that's in `PATH` variable.
+You can also install it manually if needed [by downloading a zip from Github](https://github.com/ninja-build/ninja/releases) and extracting it into a directory that's in `PATH` variable.
-* C/C++ toolchain - In theory, we don't have to choose any specific toolchain, because we're using Meson and Ninja which support the popular ones. **However**, I've mentioned that I want to have coverage report generation, and the only coverage tools that I'm familiar with are `lcov`/`gcov`, and this pretty much forces me to use GCC.
+* C/C++ toolchain - **TL;DR install latest GCC**.
+In theory, we don't have to choose any specific toolchain, because we're using Meson and Ninja which support the popular ones. **However**, I've mentioned that I want to have coverage report generation, and the only coverage tools that I'm familiar with are `lcov`/`gcov`, and this pretty much forces me to use GCC.
 If you don't care about code coverage reports, pick your treat.
 If you somehow got here as a complete newbie and you don't have any C/C++ toolchain installed, either grab GCC from your package manager if you're running Linux (look for package called `build-essentials` or `base-devel` or something like that), or - if you're running Windows - [download latest WinLibs package and add it's `bin` subdirectory to PATH](/posts/vscode-cpp-setup/#cc-toolchain).
-Or install Microsoft's Visual C++ toolchain via Visual Studio Build Tools (you may need to do that even after installing WinLibs, if you want to use `clang`, but I recommend **not** using MSVC for pure C unless you don't value your sanity). **TL;DR install latest GCC**.
+Or install Microsoft's Visual C++ toolchain via Visual Studio Build Tools (you may need to do that even after installing WinLibs, if you want to use `clang`, but I recommend **not** using MSVC for pure C unless you don't value your sanity).
-* LLVM tools - mostly `clangd`.
-If you're running Linux, again - find them in your package manager.
+* LLVM tools - mostly `clangd`, but we're also gonna use `clang-tidy` at some point.
+If you're running Linux, again - find those tools in your package manager.
 If you're running Windows and WinLibs, you already got them.
 If you don't use WinLibs, install latest LLVM release (`winget install llvm`, should be "recent enough", or get it from [Github](https://github.com/llvm/llvm-project/releases)), it should contain everything we'll need.
 Again, if manually installed - make sure it's in PATH by running `clangd --version`.
 I'm currently using 17.0.5.
 * Doxygen - we're not gonna be using it any time soon, but let's make sure it's available.
 Linux - install from repo, Windows - it's already in WinLibs, if not using WinLibs (or you want the latest version), install manually - `winget install doxygen` or grab installer from [here](https://www.doxygen.nl/download.html).
 Run `doxygen --version` to verify, I'm using 1.10.0. **Note - Winget may not add it to PATH, it's installed in `Program Files/doxygen` by default.
 Add `bin` subdirectory to `PATH` manually if that's the case.**

 Oh, and there's a small issue of `lcov` not having official Windows support.
 There are some unofficial releases, but we're not gonna use them - instead, we're gonna lock the coverage report generation feature to Linux and GCC only.
 I don't want to completely lock this template to GCC because of that feature, so we will have to separate this part appropriately.

+>We can always use containers to get this running with all features on Windows.

 Also; i *assume* that we're gonna be using Ninja as our building "back-end", but it doesn't really matter because Meson should handle whatever "back-end" you'd like to use.
 Just make sure to check the "whatever "back-end" you'd like to use" output when I'm talking about Ninja output.

->You can always use containers to get this running with all features on Windows.
->Just saying.
+This is an "I assume you know what you're doing" warning.

 ## Hello, world!

 Assuming that everything is installed, we are ready to get going.
 I've made a [repository](https://github.com/SteelPh0enix/meson_c_cpp_project_template) for this project, I'll try to make a tag after each part so You can easily follow.

-Let's start with initializing a new Meson project in an empty directory.
+Let's start by initializing a new Meson project in an empty directory.
-The arguments don't really matter here - we're gonna be building our `meson.build` from scratch anyway, but right now we want to verify if our environment is set up correctly, so let's go with those for now.
+The arguments don't really matter here - we're gonna be building our `meson.build` from scratch anyway, but right now we want to verify if our environment is set up correctly, so let's go with those for now:

 ```sh
 meson init --name project_template --language cpp --type executable